 Reliance on this exemption is likely to prove problematic as the restriction is on the number of offers made (which is potentially unlimited where the information is available on the internet) rather than the number of offers accepted.
-The upper limit of HK\$5 million takes into account offers by the same person in reliance on the same exemption made in the preceding 12 months.
+The upper limit of HK\$5 million also includes offers by the same person in reliance on the same exemption made in the preceding 12 months.

-(d) Offers where the minimum consideration payable (for shares) or the minimum principal amount to be subscribed (for debentures) does not exceed HK\$500,000
+(d) Offers where the minimum consideration payable (for shares) or the minimum principal amount to be subscribed (for debentures) is HK\$500,000

-This exemption would require a minimum investment amount of HK\$500,000.
+This exemption would require a minimum investment amount of HK\$500,000 by all investors.

-3.2 Prohibition on the Issue of Unauthorised Invitations to the Public under Section 103(1) SFO unless the issue is authorised by the SFC.
+3.2 Prohibition on the Issue of Unauthorised Invitations to the Public under Section 103(1) SFO